ghayth82/PDBChallenge/README.md

 We then calculate them for each of the 4 types of features, and merge them using the merge code.

-##Libraries
+## Libraries

-scikit-learn
+- scikit-learn
-nolds for dfa calculation( https://pypi.python.org/pypi/nolds )
+- nolds for dfa calculation( https://pypi.python.org/pypi/nolds )
-numpy, scipy
+- numpy, scipy

-Python Version - 3.6
+- Python Version 3.6